 Based on your results, you should try to learn and work in bright light when possible.
-Read the following recommendations and select the ones you think would work best for you.
+Read the followir ٦ç recommendations and select the ones you think would work best for you.

-If you're in a place that is too dimly lit, try sitting closer to a window.

-Take care to avoid shadows on your reading material.
+During Instruction or ActivitiesIf you're in a place that is too dimly lit, try sitting closer to a window.
+Working on Assignments or Independent Tasks Take care to avoid shadows on your reading material.
+Preparing for Tests or Presentations